Choosing The Right Body Armor

 Body armor is produced in 2 main styles - covert and overt.
-Covert bullet proof vests are designed to be worn under clothes.
-Bullet proof vests that are designed to be worn over clothes are known as overt vests.
+Covert armor is designed to be worn under clothes.
+Protective vests that are designed to be worn over clothes are known as overt.

 These are normally produced in light colors.
 They are designed to be as thin as possible, making them unnoticeable when worn under clothing.
 As they are worn under clothes they will often feature moisture wicking fabrics which will help to keep the wearer cool when worn for long periods of time.
 They are suitable for people that don't want others to know they are wearing a piece of body armor, for example door supervisors, undercover operatives and close protection officers.

-These vests are designed to be worn over your clothes.
+These are designed to be worn over your clothes.
 Generally they will be black, however they are also produced in a variety of colors when required.
-For example bullet proof vests worn by members of the media in war zones are blue, security personnel will often wear high visibility bullet proof vests and vests worn by the military will come in camouflage designs.
-Overt bullet proof vests are normally thicker and more hard wearing than covert vests, since they are not protected by the wearers clothes.
+For example, bullet proof vests worn by members of the media in war zones are blue, security personnel will often wear high visibility bullet proof vests and vests worn by the military will come in camouflage designs.
+Overt armor is normally thicker and more hard wearing than covert armor.
 Overt vests are worn by people such as police officers, security guards and members of the military.

 What Threats Am I Likely To Face?